Ray-Young/ray-young.github.io/_posts/2017-05-22-CARPE-DIEM.md

 tags: [Personal]
 ---

+CARPE DIEM is a short pharse from Lingua Latīna, means seize the time.

 Because we are food for worms

 Because believe it or not, each and every one of us is one day going to stop breathing, turn cold and die